Street Fighter 6: How to Unlock Alternate Costumes for Each Character in SF6

 Screenshot by GameSkinny

-The maximum bond level for each World Tour master is 100, so you’ll need to bring a minimum of 20 unique gifts to build it all the way up.
+The maximum bond level for each World Tour master is 100, so you’ll need to bring a minimum of 20 unique gifts to max it out.
 Some have additional gifts that can be earned from various Master Quests, but here’s a list of the associated gifts you can purchase.

 CharacterUnique GiftLocation